mcfnord/rml/src/busto.md

 during the conversation with Civil Division Chief Doug Vanscoy’s “initial” proposal to “appeal and seek settlement of the civil suit.”

-Summm of the Factual Findings: No DPAs agreed that the PCPAO engaged in overzealous prosecution; I did not engage in fact-finding regarding the Dalsing case in an effort to avoid second-guessing a Superior Court judge, who carefully reviewed all the evidence and determined that the PCPAO engaged in vindictive prosecution of Dalsing; Asst.
-Chief Criminal Deputy Greg Greer initiated the Hilltop Gang cases; the office did not file the charges for the purposes of gaining publicity for Lindquist or the PCPAO; and, the Hilltop Gang cases were not brought for racial or political reasons.
-I further find that Lindquist involved Civil Division employees in the conversation among senior leaders about whether to appeal or seek reconsideration of the vindictive prosecution dismissal of the Dalsing criminal case; civil DPAs connected an appeal of the criminal matter with settlement of the civil case, but criminal DPAs
+Summary of the Factual Findings: No
+DPAs agreed that the PCPAO engaged in overzealous prosecution; <mark>I did not engage in fact-finding regarding the
+Dalsing case in an effort to avoid second-guessing a Superior Court judge, who carefully reviewed all the evidence and determined that the PCPAO engaged in vindictive prosecution of Dalsing;</mark>
+Asst.
+Chief Criminal Deputy Greg Greer initiated the Hilltop Gang cases; the office did not file the charges for the purposes of gaining publicity for
+Lindquist or the PCPAO; and, the
+Hilltop Gang cases were not brought for racial or political reasons.
+I further find that Lindquist involved Civil
+Division employees in the conversation among senior leaders about whether to appeal or seek reconsideration of the vindictive prosecution dismissal of the

-rejected the connection; I am unable to determine from the evidence whether Vanscoy was the civil DPA who made the suggestion.
+Dalsing criminal case; civil DPAs connected an appeal of the criminal matter with settlement of the civil case, but criminal DPAs rejected the connection; I am unable to determine from the evidence whether Vanscoy was the civil DPA who made the suggestion.

-Summgy of the Evidence: Penner offered the opinion that there is “No real way to get underneath the claim of overzealous prosecution; the number of court filings 1s not a good indicator because the amount is affected by a lot of reasons.”
-Ironically, he said that prior
+Summary of the Evidence: Penner offered the opinion that there is “No real way to get underneath the claim of overzealous prosecution; the number of court filings is not a good indicator because the amount is affected by a lot of reasons.”
+Ironically, he said that prior appeared before the Committee during her tenure .and leadership did not seem to affect the outcome of their evaluation -— “The persons on the

-appeared before the Committee during her tenure .and leadership did not seem to affect the outcome of their evaluation -— “The persons on the Committee are a tenacious bunch and would not let PCPAO favoritism go by. ”
+Committee are a tenacious bunch and would not let PCPAO favoritism go by.”

 <hr>

-54 Archer added that she could not recall the Committee 3 discussions of Robnett anyway because it was early 1n her tenure on the Committee
+<sup>54</sup> Archer added that she could not recall the Committee 3 discussions of Robnett anyway because it was early in her
+tenure on the Committee.

+# See Trial Warrior culture

-Prosecutors expected DPAs to try a lot of cases and rewarded them for it — a “trial warrior” culture, as Lindquist described it.
-In contrast, Penner said that Lindquist emphasized resolving cases; “He is not really focused on prosecuting cases; he is a politician, so his main concern from a prosecutorial perspective involves <mark>media cases that could affect the perception of the office and him</mark>.”
-Other DPAs, including those in leadership, agreed with Penner’s assessment; one said that Lindquist was known as “Misdemeanor Mark” when he was in the SAU, z'. e. , he would plea felonies to misdemeanor and try only the “sure wins.”
+Prosecutors expected DPAs to try a lot of cases and rewarded them for it — a
+“trial warrior” culture, as Lindquist described it.
+In contrast, Penner said that Lindquist emphasized resolving cases; “He is not really focused on prosecuting cases; he is a politician, so his main concern from a prosecutorial perspective involves
+<mark>media cases that could affect the
+perception of the office and
+him</mark>.”
+Other DPAs, including those in leadership, agreed with
+Penner’s assessment; one said that
+Lindquist was known as “Misdemeanor
+Mark” when he was in the SAU, z'. e. , he would plea felonies to misdemeanor and try only the “sure wins.”
 In sum, as a general matter, no DPAs interviewed agreed that the PCPAO engaged in overzealous prosecution.

 The Merrival Complaint identified the _Daising_ case and the Tacoma Hilltop Crips Gang Cases as examples of Lindquist’s vindictive and overzealous prosecutions respectively.